ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

      RHEL 7 and CentOS 7 might return No fc_host device, which can be ignored.

-5. Update `/etc/iscsi/initiatorname.iscsi` file with the IQN from the {{site.data.keyword.cloud}} console.
+5. Update the `/etc/iscsi/initiatorname.iscsi` file with the IQN from the {{site.data.keyword.cloud}} console.
 Enter the value as lowercase.

    ```sh
    InitiatorName=<value-from-the-Portal>